mmbman/Katagiri/1986-03-21-Principles-of-Practice-Talk-3.md

 So the purpose of spiritual life [is], simply speaking, you should touch this enormous surprise.
 That’s it.

 Well, if you explain what it is, it is simple, very simple, and clear, and silent.
 But simultaneously, the whole world is coming up.
-That’s why Dogen Zenji constantly says in *Shōbōgenzō*, “Self is the whole universe.”
+That’s why Dōgen Zenji constantly says in *Shōbōgenzō*, “Self is the whole universe.”
 The mountains, rivers, pebbles, are all sentient beings.
 All are buddhas.
 The whole world is coming up.

 But that whole world coming up [is] very simple situations.
 That is first thought, we can [confront] it with.
 This is the egolessness.
 We have to practice this.

 And then, next, we can understand what *faith* is.
 What is religious faith?

-Then Dogen Zenji says, “Faith is [that] you should believe in the Buddha Way.
+Then Dōgen Zenji says, “Faith is [that] you should believe in the Buddha Way.
 If you want to practice Buddha’s teaching, you should believe in the Way, where there is no confusion, no perverted views, no mistake, no [misconstruction].”
 Nothing, exactly nothing.
 It’s very simple. *Nothing* means very simple, clear, active, silent.
 That is the realm of the first thought, from which your life is “panoramorized.” *[He laughs about trying to pronounce the word.]* Your life is really “panoramorized” – present, past, future, and also extending into the whole space, you know? *[He laughs.]* Different moons, and planets, and Mars, and planets which you have never thought about.
 You can spread your body and mind into the whole world.

 So that is Buddhist faith.
 And then you can really understand what Buddhist faith is, what *real* religious faith is.